Physician at Harvard Vanguard Medical Associates

 The Project New Day Healing and Addiction Philosophies comprise two pillars:

-More specifically the power of this combination is from:
+More specifically the power of this combination comes from the following:

 Weekly Community Group Zoom sessions are led by Project New Day certified group facilitators.
 Virtually all well-designed recovery programs stress the need for structure and follow-on community support.
 This support is especially important as a core tenet of the Project New Day Program is the adoption of a continuous growth mindset for ongoing well-being.